node-ci/nci-rest-api-server/README.md

 after that you can access api according to your server `http.host` and `http.port` options.

 ## API routes

+Notes:

-Note that currently destructive api methods (project removing/renaming) protected by randomly generated token which will be print to the server log at start.
+ - Currently destructive api methods (project removing/renaming) protected by randomly generated token which will be printed to the server log during server startup.
+ - Currently server respond format is only json.

+### GET /api/0.1/builds

+Get builds sorted by date in descending order.

+Query parameters:
+ - `project` - optional project filter
+ - `limit` - maximum builds count to get (20 by default)

+### GET /api/0.1/builds/:id

+Get particular build by id.

 ### POST /api/0.1/builds